-To make any settings in this mode, you have to cycle through all of its functions.
-However, if the key is turned to "OFF" or the engine is started before completing the pro-

-- cedure, only the settings made before the "SELECT" button was last pushed will be applied. - In this mode, the multi-function display shows the current setting for each function (except the shift timing indicator light activity function).
+- To make any settings in this mode, you have to cycle through all of its functions.
+However, if the key is turned to "OFF" or the engine is started before completing the procedure, only the settings made before the "SELECT" button was last pushed will be applied. - In this mode, the right display shows the current setting for each function (except the shift timing indicator light activity function)

-To adjust the display brightness
+To adjust the brightness of the multifunction meter displays and tachometer

-- 1. Turn the key to "OFF". - Push and hold the "SELECT" button. - Turn the key to "ON", and then, after five seconds, release the "SE-LECT" button. - Push the "RESET" button to select the desired display brightness level. - Push the "SELECT" button to confirm the selected display brightness level.
-The control mode changes to the shift timing indicator light activity function.

-To set the shift timing indicator light activity function

-- Push the "RESET" button to select one of the following indicator light activity settings: - The indicator light will stay on when activated.
+- 1 Turn the key to "OFF"

+- Push and hold the "SELECT" button.

+- 3. Turn the key to "ON", and then release the "SELECT" button after five seconds.

+- 4. Push the "RESET" button to select the desired brightness level - 5.
+Push the "SELECT" button to confirm the selected brightness level The control mode changes to the shift timing indicator light activity function. - To set the shift timing indicator light activity function - 1 Push the "RESET" button to select one of the following indicator light activity settings. - The indicator light will stay on when activated.
 (This setting is selected when the indicator light stays on.) - The indicator light will flash when activated.
-(This setting is selected when the indicator light flashes four times per second.) - The indicator light is deactivated; in other words, it will not come on or flash.
-(This setting is selected when the indicator light flashes once every two seconds.) - Push the "SELECT" button to confirm the selected indicator light activity.
+(This setting is selected when the indicator light flashes four times per second.) - The indicator light is deactivated, in other words, it will not come on or flash (This setting is selected when the indicator light flashes once every two seconds.)

+2 Push the "SELECT" button to confirm the selected indicator light activity.
 The control mode changes to the shift timing indicator light activation function.